1. The Vijayanagara Empire was founded in ___________.

 Explanation: Allasani Peddana, called Andhra Kavita Pitamaha, wrote Manucharitramu.

-44. Krishnadevaraya’s court poet Tenali Rama was famous for:
+44. Krishnadevaraya’s court poet Tenali Rama was famous for___________.

 A) Military exploits